Anna-Peng/thoughts/README.md

 We are the Two Legged Pird,\
 We shall never float on air!\
 You can find no perimeter up in the air,\
-And you will be lost!
+And you would be lost!
+Oh, how you could stray!

 Uncle Pirdy Fu grabbed Little Pirdy Bo's leg.\
 He tugged and pulled and pulled and tugged,\